deavid/lprfl/src/L03apprentice/015A_data_types.md

 they can do much more than regular integers.
 If they're better, there's no point in using the puny integers, right?

-Well, no. Later on I will recommend you to avoid floats like the plague.
-They have lots of problems that will make your life difficult.
-But for now if you want to stick with them, it's totally fine.
-Just write 2.0 instead of 2 for every number, and you're done.
+Well, no. Later on I will point out the different problems that floating points have.
+For now, just write 2.0 instead of 2 for every number, and you're done.